dimensionhq/demoji/README.md

 ## Overview

-This crate allows for removal of emojis given a `String`, and that's it!
+This crate allows for removal of emojis given a string, and that's it!

 This crate aims to be: